Pseudoreality/Roblox-Identities/Capabilities/3 - LocalUserSecurity.md

 - **Permission Id:** 3

 ## Notes
+> [!WARNING]
-- Members with this security are given it for good reason, be careful with what you run through the command bar, even though the damage caused won't be terrible.
+> Members with this security are given it for good reason, be careful with what you run through the command bar, even though the damage caused won't be terrible.
 - `DebuggerManager()` requires this security to be called and access the returned object.